bassamanator/Sovol-SV06-firmware/README.md

    1. `DO_CREATE_MESH`
    2. `SAVE_CONFIG` (once completed)

-🏁 If you've made it here, then your printer has been Klipperized, and is ready to print! 🏁
+🏁 If you've made it here, then your Klipperized printer is ready to print! 🏁

-But first, adjust your slicer.
+_But first_, adjust your slicer.

 [🔼 Back to top](#outline)

 ## Adjust Your Slicer

-📝 If you are using the config bundles found on this repo, you can skip this section.
+📝 If you are using the slicer bundles found on this repo, you can skip this section.

 ### Start G-Code